its-teph/CSOPESY-Projects/README.md

-# Process-Synchronization
+# Operating System Projects

-This program implements Process Synchronization in Python
+This project are all implemented in Python